TOP-Nav: Legged Navigation Integrating Terrain, Obstacle and Proprioception Estimation: Introduction

-\section{INTRODUCTION}

-Imagine an outdoor hiking scenario where gait stability and efficient navigation are both critical.
-The target environment is often marked by intricate obstacles and hazardous terrains that cannot be fully observed through onboard vision.
-This challenge underscores the need for a comprehensive path planner integrating multi-modal observations.
-To achieve this, we humans employ experienced guidance and alternative perception modalities such as trekking poles and GPS devices.
-This example reveals a requirement of numerous trials and a substantial foundation of prior knowledge to accomplish the challenge navigation task.
+\section{Introduction}

-Although recent advancements in legged locomotion have allowed the robots to navigate various terrains based on a simulation-learned strong controller \cite{jenelten2024dtc,hwangbo2019learning,cheng2023extreme,zhuang2023robot,zhang2023learning}, the complexity of currently insimulable real-world factors makes it impossible for the robot to traverse all potential terrains encountered in reality.
-As a result, integrating the locomotion controller with only an open-loop path planner often restricts legged navigation to limited scenarios \cite{hoeller2021learning, caluwaerts2023barkour, kareer2023vinl, truong2021learning}.
+Despite recent advancements in legged locomotion allowing the robots to navigate various terrains based on a simulation-learned strong controller~\citep{jenelten2024dtc,hwangbo2019learning,cheng2023extreme,zhuang2023robot,zhang2023learning,lee2020learning,kumar2021rma,agarwal2023legged,miki2022learning}, the complexity of currently hard-to-simulate real-world factors makes it impossible for the robot to traverse all potential terrains encountered in reality.
+As a result, simply connecting the locomotion controller with a vision-based path planner often restricts legged navigation to limited scenarios~\citep{hoeller2021learning, caluwaerts2023barkour, kareer2023vinl, truong2021learning, wermelinger2016navigation, mattamala2022efficient}.

-An effective solution to overcome these limitations is equipping the robot with terrain awareness.
-A traversable path can be planned based on the robot's preferences on terrains \cite{ewen2022these,gan2022multitask} with an appropriate distribution of contact heights and forces \cite{erni2023mem}.
-Unlike obstacle estimation, the distinct terrain features are typically encoded as semantic information, where traditional methods collect sufficient data and train segmentation or classification models \cite{guan2022ga} to learn these features.
-Nevertheless, compiling an exhaustive catalogue of all conceivable terrains along with their corresponding walking preferences is impractical \cite{frey2023fast}.
-Compounding the issue, the dynamic real-world conditions, such as lighting, humidity, and temperature, may introduce inaccuracies in the correspondence between images and walking preferences, especially when relying exclusively on vision in this context \cite{yao2022rca}.
+An effective solution to overcome these limitations is equipping the robot with terrain awareness: a traversable path can be planned based on the robot's preferences on terrains~\citep{ewen2022these,gan2022multitask} with an appropriate distribution of contact heights and forces~\citep{erni2023mem}.
+Unlike obstacle estimation, the distinct terrain features are typically encoded as semantic information, whereas traditional methods collect sufficient data and train segmentation or classification models~\citep{guan2022ga} to learn these features.
+Nevertheless, compiling an exhaustive catalog of all conceivable terrains and their corresponding walking preferences is impractical~\citep{frey2023fast}.
+Compounding the issue, the dynamic real-world conditions, such as lighting, humidity, and temperature, may introduce inaccuracies in the correspondence between images and walking preferences, especially when relying exclusively on vision in this context~\citep{yao2022rca}.